jupyter/accessibility/statement.md

 ### Date

-This statement was created on 16 May 2022 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).
+This statement was created on 16 May 2022 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/) with additions and edits from the Jupyter accessibility contributors community.